-Samuel S. Richardson is a Ph.D. candidate in Health Policy at Harvard University and holds a B.A. in Human Biology from Stanford University.
+Samuel S. Richardson received his PhD in Health Policy at Harvard University and holds a B.A. in Human Biology from Stanford University.
 A health economist by training, his research broadly addresses when and how government should intervene in health care markets.
 His current work focuses specifically on how health care providers respond to payment incentives, and how to set up payment policies that lead to efficient provision of high-quality care.
 His research has been published in JAMA and Health Services Research.

 Download Dr. Richardson's CV.